zoracam/zoracam/TermsOfService-en.md

 5.1 Basic services are provided free of charge.

-5.2 Paid Services:
+5.2 Paid Services: This app offers the following payment options:
-- Monthly subscription (auto-renewing)
+- Monthly Subscription: Charged monthly with automatic renewal
-- Annual subscription (auto-renewing)
+- Annual Subscription: Charged yearly with automatic renewal
-- Lifetime purchase (one-time payment)
+- One-time Purchase: Single payment to permanently unlock all filters and premium features

 5.3 Subscription Rules:
-- Payment charged via iTunes account
+- Payment will be charged to your iTunes account upon purchase confirmation
-- Auto-renewal 24 hours before expiration
+- Subscriptions automatically renew 24 hours before the current period ends
-- We will notify you via in-app message at least 3 days before renewal
+- You will receive an in-app notification at least 3 days prior to automatic renewal
-- Manage/cancel subscriptions via iTunes/Apple ID settings
+- Manage or cancel subscriptions via iTunes/Apple ID settings
-- Cancelled subscriptions remain active until current period ends
-- No refunds for unused periods

 5.4 Refund Policy:
 - Refund requests must go through App Store